The Warren County Humane Society will be in the store on January 3rd with adoptable animals (dogs and cats).

-Winter doesn’t officially arrive until December 21st, but cold weather is already here and it’s important to remember that our pets need protection from the cold weather as much as we do.
+Winter is here and so is the cold weather and it’s important to remember that our pets need protection from the cold as much as we do.
 For outdoor pets especially, it is vital to ensure that they have access to heated water bowls, shelters and heated mats.
 Indoor pets also need protection from the cold weather.
 Thin coated or older dogs might benefit from a sweater to help hold in body heat and many indoor pets also appreciate a heated bed during the cold winter months.

 Another aspect of cold weather that’s easy to forget is the fact that it can worsen arthritis symptoms.
 If you have an older pet, now might be the time to look into a joint supplement to ensure their comfort level in addition to providing an orthopedic, heat retaining or heated bed.